wwarthen/RomWBW/Source/Doc/UserGuide.md

 using your modern computer.
 Note that you **do not** run `CLRDIR` or `SYSCOPY` on the slices that contain the data.
 When using this method, the disk will be partitioned and setup with 1 or more slices containing ready-to-run bootable operating systems.
+You **do** need to run `CLRDIR` and optionally `SYSCOPY` on slices that are not part of the image (slices beyond the ones included with the image).

 To write a hard disk image file onto your actual media (actual hard disk or CF/SD/USB Media), you need to use an image writing utility on your modern computer.
 Your modern computer will need to have an appropriate interface or slot that accepts the media.
 To actually copy the image, you can use the `dd` command on Linux or MacOS.
 On Windows, in the